 - ½ cup cilantro

-- 1 red Thai chili, or ½ dried Thai chili, finely chopped
+- 1 medium red Thai chili, or ½ dried Thai chili, finely chopped

 - 1 medium lime